 |M||Dept of Computer Science, Gates Building 2A, 353 Serra Mall, Stanford CA 94305-9020, USA|

 |F||+1 (650) 725-1449|

-My new book, an Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan, is now available in print.
-My "bestseller" is Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
-My two monographs are Ergativity: Argument Structure and Grammatical Relations and Complex Predicates and Information Spreading in LFG.
+Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan (Cambridge University Press, 2008).
+Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
+Complex Predicates and Information Spreading in LFG (1999).
+Ergativity: Argument Structure and Grammatical Relations (1996).

 A few of my talks are available online.

 In 2013, I was one of the program co-chairs for the then new International Conference on Learning Representations (see: ICLR 2013).
 The 2013 edition was a really good workshop-scale event.
 Since then, it's been growing in size exponentially.